What are the reasons someone might become a bully that you might explain to a young client?

 What is the problem with using the words ‘should’ and ‘you’ when expressing feelings?

-What are three additional techniques for helping students deal with verbal bullying?
+What are the additional techniques for helping students deal with verbal bullying?

-What are five advanced techniques that students can use to deal with verbal bullying?
+What are the advanced techniques that students can use to deal with verbal bullying?

-What are two concepts for helping students work together to deal with bullying?
+What are the concepts for helping students work together to deal with bullying?

-What are three methods for helping students cope with doubts?
+What are the methods for helping students cope with doubts?

-What are 10 common short-term effects of bullying on the victim?
+What are the common short-term effects of bullying on the victim?

-What are six strategies and techniques that can help students who are usually bystanders intervene in a constructive manner?
+What are the strategies and techniques that can help students who are usually bystanders intervene in a constructive manner?

-A. Two concepts are intervening and the anti meanness test and role playing.
+A. intervening and the anti meanness test and role playing.

-B. Three reasons are, the bully may have low self-esteem; someone else may be being mean to the bully; and the bully may not have learned the right way to treat others.
+B. the bully may have low self-esteem; someone else may be being mean to the bully; and the bully may not have learned the right way to treat others.

-C. Five types of victims are the one dimensional victim, the physically challenged victim, the passive loner victim, the aggressive loner victim, and the accidental victim.
+C. the one dimensional victim, the physically challenged victim, the passive loner victim, the aggressive loner victim, and the accidental victim.

-D. Three additional techniques are feeding back, understanding, and Name that Feeling.
+D. feeding back, understanding, and Name that Feeling.

 E. Don’t watch, don’t react, combating gossip, offering support to the victim, gathering others, creating a distraction, and confronting the bully.